Karl's Recipes: Mai Tai

 • 1 lime wedge

-Traditional garnish includes a pineapple wedge and a maraschino cherry, but I tend not to have pineapples sitting around the house and am aghast at what those awful neon cherries might do to me.
+Traditional garnish includes a pineapple wedge and a maraschino cherry, but I rarely have pineapples sitting around the house and am aghast at what those awful neon cherries might do to me.
 (A proper brandied cherry would be another matter but I haven't gotten around to making them.)
-One day I noticed some dates in the kitchen and decided to use one in my mai tai.
-The date offers a nice finalé at the end of the drink, having absorbed and integrated the rum flavors.

 Karl's Recipes